Miroslav Nekola

 Miroslav Nekola (born 1 December 1947) is a Czech volleyball player and coach.
 He competed at the 1972 Summer Olympics and the 1976 Summer Olympics.
-Between 1985–1987, he was an assistant coach of the Czechoslovakia men's national volleyball team which won a silver medal at the 1985 Men's European Volleyball Championship; between 1996–1998 he was the main coach of the Czech Republic men's national volleyball team.
+Between 1985 and 1987, he was an assistant coach of the Czechoslovakia men's national volleyball team which won a silver medal at the 1985 Men's European Volleyball Championship; between 1996 and 1998 he was the main coach of the Czech Republic men's national volleyball team.
 His son Michal Nekola is a volleyball player and coach as well.